Logius-standaarden/authzen-nlgov/sections/access-evaluations-api.md

 1. Transport-level errors, or errors that pertain to the entire payload.
 2. Errors in individual evaluations.

 The first type of error is handled at the transport level.
-For example, for the HTTP binding, the 4XX and 5XX codes indicate a general error that pertains to the entire payload, as described in Transport ([#transport]).
+For example, for the HTTP binding, the 4XX and 5XX codes indicate a general error that pertains to the entire payload, as described in [[[#transport]]].

 The second type of error is handled at the payload level.
 Decisions default to *closed* (i.e. `false`), but the `context` field can include errors that are specific to that request.